umbraco/UmbracoDocs/umbraco-heartcore/tutorials/creating-content-with-media.md

 ## Creating a Media Picker with the Management API

-After having followed the steps demonstrated in the [previous section](#determining-the-request-body), we can now create a new content node with a Media Picker using the Management API.
+Following the steps demonstrated in the [previous section](#determining-the-request-body), we can now create a new content node with a Media Picker using the Management API.

 To create a new content node with a Media Picker, follow these steps: